amantibrewal310/hack36/README.md

 Project Description -

-This website brings together the students that want to learn something to those who are willing to teach/share/help.
+This website brings together the students who wants to learn something to those who are willing to teach/share/help.
 It is different from the existing facilities such as udemy and other online course providers as you get to interact with the instructor/guide.

 Initially website would work on the college level, but can be expanded to city, national level.